dczmer/davelab/01_zsh-configuration/02_prompt/README.md

 source ./prompt-example.zsh
 ```

-Try creating a new branch with `git branch -b test-branch` and observe the changes to the prompt.
+Try creating a new branch with `git checkout -b test-branch` and observe the changes to the prompt.

 Now try making a change to one of the files in this repository, which should make an 'unstaged' change.